8. Lagopus software switch datastore and DSL syntax¶

 8.1.1. lagosh operation and datastore¶

-file directly, you can edit/commit/save configuration using lagosh.
+Instead of editing *.dsl file directly, you can edit/commit/save configuration using lagosh.

 Refer to Using Lagopus CLI (lagosh) for detailed explanation about lagosh configuration commands.